 List of common acronyms in health care.
 If you have wondered what DRG, ASC, EMR, QIO, ADE, CARF, TJC or a host of other acronyms are in your healthcare management or board work, this list will help.
 The list is prepared by HANYS, the Healthcare Association of New York State.
 A pdf guide is available in the publications section of the site (116 pages).
 It includes detailed descriptions of the terms.
 Updated September 2021.

-All kinds of diagnostic imaging tests are described here – angiograms, colonoscopy and colonography, x-ray guided biopsy, mammography, MRI, CAT scans, head CT, PET scans, ultrasound, bone densitometry, calcium scoring, some cancer treatments and hundreds more.
+Diagnostic imaging procedures and tests are described and explained for x-ray, MRIs, CT, PET scans and more, at RadiologyInfo.
+Examples include angiograms, colonoscopy and colonography, x-ray guided biopsy, mammography, MRI, CAT scans, head CT, PET scans, ultrasound, bone densitometry, calcium scoring, some cancer treatments and hundreds more.
 RadiologyInfo™ is the public information Web site of the American College of Radiology (ACR) and the Radiological Society of North America (RSNA).
-It informs the public about diagnostic radiology and interventional procedures, nuclear medicine and radiation therapy
+It informs the public about diagnostic radiology and interventional procedures, nuclear medicine and radiation therapy.

 General cancer information and large glossary of terms used with cancer patients, written in easy-to-understand descriptions.
 Terms are grouped into tests, treatments, cancer drugs, etc. A new section addresses cancer and COVID-19.
 Cancer Research UK, a leading charity based in London, England, dedicated to cancer research, developed the original award-winning patient information website known as CancerHelp UK